 As a non-profit, you expect support from various benefactors.
 During your event, you would have explained what your charity does.
 You can use this question to know who is willing to support you and in which way they can do it.
 Also, it is a good way to learn if you were able to build enough credibility through your event.

 You can have this question as an open-ended one.
-You can just ask your attendees to describe their favourite moment or even the experience they had during your event.
+You can just ask your attendees to describe their favorite moment or even the experience they had during your event.
 You can analyze all those answers and learn what most of your attendees expect from your non-profit.
 The answers will be very useful when you organize future events.
 You can also get a good idea about the preferences of your target segment.

 4. In which areas could we have done better?